 What are we looking for?

 At this stage we don’t know what types of underwater images will be winners at UPY.
-We’re not going in with any preconceptions and we hope to be excited and inspired by the quality of images submitted.
-We hope to see a wide range of subject matter, visual styles, photographic techniques and genres covered.
-And we definitely want to see British waters represented by more than just grey seals and blue sharks!
-We’ll even do our best to maintain our objectivity when faced with judges’ kryptonite: jellyfish!
+The judges do not go in with any preconceptions and hope to be excited and inspired by the quality of images submitted.
+The UPY team hopes to see a wide range of subject matter, visual styles, photographic techniques and genres covered.

 It is also valuable to point out some common failings that hold back many fine images.
-The most common reason stunning images don’t win is that they are entered in the wrong category, or don’t follow the rules (incorrectly sized, watermarked etc).
-Another common failing is over-Photoshopping/Lightrooming!
-This is a photography contest and although we don’t have any specific post processing restrictions, poorly and over processed will not be successful.
+The most common reasons stunning images don’t win are that they are entered in the wrong category, don’t follow the rules (incorrectly sized, watermarked etc) or are over processed in Lightroom or Photoshop (Subject Selection adjustments are often overdone)!
+This is a photography contest, so while we allow post processing (apart from AI content generation) poorly and over processed will not be successful.
+The best advice is to look through the Yearbooks of the previous competitions to get a flavour of what does well and try and top those images, without simply duplicating them!

 Ten tips for competition success